 Just one hour from Verona is located one of the most beautiful lakes in Italy.
 Lake Garda is surrounded by many resort towns and beautiful mountains.
-You can get to Sirmione, the southernmost town of lake Garda, within an hour by bus from Verona.
-Just take bus line LN026 from Verona-Porta Nuova.
+You can get from Verona to Lake Garda, within an hour by bus from Verona Porta Nova Bus station.
+Just take bus line LN026 from Verona-Porta Nuova to Sirmione.
 Lake Garda is 51.9 km long with the deepest point at 346 m (1,135 ft).
-The most famous towns in the south are Sirmione, Lazise and Bardolino and in the north Malcesine, Limone and Riva del Garda.
+The most famous towns in the south are Sirmione, Lazise, and Bardolino, and in the north Malcesine, Limone, and Riva del Garda.
 The northern part of the lake is the best option for you if you love sports and active vacations.
-Some activities that you can do here include mountain biking, paragliding, windsurfing, kayaking and much more.
-If you prefer a more relaxed and laid back vacation, you can stay in the southern part of Lake Garda.
+Some activities that you can do here include mountain biking, paragliding, windsurfing, kayaking, and much more.
+If you prefer a more relaxed and laid-back vacation, you can stay in the southern part of Lake Garda.
 The best luxury hotels and spa resorts are located here.
 My recommendation is to explore local vineyards and try wine from this region.
-I also recommend renting a car in order to be more flexible and explore all the beautiful towns of Lake Garda.
+I also recommend renting a car to be more flexible and explore all the beautiful towns of Lake Garda.

 You have probably heard of the famous shopping mall in Milan and the fashion weeks.
 But what you don’t know is that practically any popular Italian city offers a wide variety of shopping experiences.
 Some of the shops represent well-known brands but some represent lesser-known exclusive local designs.
 It may open up an opportunity for you to discover new designs that fit you perfectly and contribute to the local economy.